Your Website Isn't a One-Time Project (And the Myth Is Costing You)

 R500 to R1,500 per month for managed maintenance is not a premium.
 It is the replacement cost of the digital asset you already paid to build.

+Compare the options plainly.
 A well-maintained site at R1,000/month for two years costs R24,000 in maintenance.
 A neglected site that requires a full rebuild at the two-year mark costs R30,000 to R60,000 — for the rebuild alone, before you factor in the business lost while the site was underperforming, or the reputational cost of a security incident.

 Maintenance is not about fixing problems after they appear.
 It is about ensuring they do not.